 had his appointees impose price caps

-signed legislation to: (i) expedite siting (which does not affect enough projects to make a difference -- i.e. less than 10% of proposed new capacity), (ii) cap retail prices, and (iii) make funds available from the budget to support rate relief in San Diego.
+signed legislation to: (i) expedite siting (which does not affect enough projects to make a difference -- i.e. less than 10% of proposed new capacity), and, (ii) cap retail prices.. [[Steve: He hasn’t signed the 3rd bill and many are of the view that he may not—looks like a “new tax.”]]

 Davis is calling because another piece of legislation - - an amendment to the Williamson Act - - is on his desk (see attached).
 We want him to sign that legislation.
 If he does it will shorten the permitting process for our 750MW Pastoria facility.
 The Pastoria facility is to be constructed on Tejon Ranch which is under certain protections designed to preserve land for agricultural use.
 The County Board of Supervisors can set those restrictions aside.
 They plan to do so to accommodate the facility.
 However, the appeal opportunity runs for 180 days.
 The bill before Davis would shorten this to 30 days - - the same as the CEC review period.
-In other words, the bill does not side step any environmental or land use review process, it just makes the appeal process consistent with the state’s appeal period.
+In other words, the bill does not side step any environmental or land use review process, it just makes the appeal process consistent with the state’s appeal period for other power plants.
 The bill makes it possible for us to get the facility on line by June ’03.

 Previous negotiations with Davis led to Enron committing to sell Pastoria power in the state so long as rates in the state are “just and reasonable”.